dkarandana/instaFeed/README.md

 ## Getting Started

-The `instaFeed` library can be download to your local repository with these commands:
+The `instaFeed` library can be download to your local repository with bower command

 ```shell
 bower install instaFeed